 Figure 3.
-The δ13C values of barley, bread wheat (BW), oat and rye for the different times and temperature combinations compared to the mean δ13C value of uncharred replicates
+The deviation δ13C values of barley, bread wheat (BW), oat and rye for the different times and temperature combinations from the mean δ13C value of uncharred replicates.
+Horizontal line represents the mean for the uncharred replicates.

 The charred material was examined to ascertain the impact of heating regime on δ13C values.
 A multiple linear regression with coefficients for temperature, time and species was used, following Nitsch et al. (2015), and Table 3 details the results using the differing combinations of temperature ranges.
-For δ13C values of the four species, temperature is only significant if the 215°C batches are included in the analysis – regardless of whether the highest temperature is 260°C or 300°C. Time is never significant in any of the permutations (Table 3).
-The effect that temperature has on the δ13C value is limited, with the greatest impact in the 215-260°C and 215-300°C analysis with a change of 0.05‰ every 15°C, resulting in a 0.14‰ difference between 215°C and 260°C, and a difference of 0.26‰ between 215°C and 300°C.
+For δ13C values of the four species, temperature is only significant (p<0.05) if the 215°C batches are included in the analysis – regardless of whether the highest temperature is 260°C or 300°C. Time is never significant in any of the permutations (Table 3).
+The effect that temperature has on the δ13C value is limited, with the greatest impact in the 215-260°C and 215-300°C analysis.
+Using the beta coefficient (the mean change between the outcome variable – δ13C – for every unit of change of the predator variable – time or temperature) it can be calculated that there is a 0.05‰ change for every 15°C, resulting in a 0.14‰ difference between 215°C and 260°C, and a difference of 0.26‰ between 215°C and 300°C.

 Table 3.
 The results of a multiple linear regression with coefficients of time and temperature on δ13C values, showing the p-value and the beta value rounded to 2 decimal places.